mikebrgs/hive/data/readme.txt

 vivebeta4.bag - rotated the tracker around sensor 6's normals vector

 vivebeta5.bag - tried to collect a bag with all positions and orientations to train model of the beta angle

+vivebeta6.bag - big set of data collected with two lighthouses and moving the tracker arround the MoCap System

+vivebeta7.bag - smaller set of the same environment (for testing)